-Financial Aid - Australian Citizens
+Financial Aid for Australian Citizens

 Each University has different sums that a student can borrow for long term loans.
 Long term financial aid loans are for the following uses: